 Beaver lake is located near the town of Port Alice.
-The lake is quite shallow, but which in spite of this, it has a great sport fishery which includes rainbow and cutthroat trout that get to a good size.
+The lake is quite shallow, but in spite of this, it has a great sport fishery which includes rainbow and cutthroat trout that get to a good size.
 As this lake is shallow, it is one of the lakes that you must fish in the spring or late fall to get the best fishing.

-I have always liked to stop here on my to Port Alice, its a great place to relax and slow down after the hectic run up the island.
+I have always liked to stop here on my to Port Alice, it’s a great place to relax and slow down after the hectic run up the island.
 There is a nice dock and a swimming platform out on the lake, during the hot days of summer, this is a very popular site for swimming.

 The beaver lake trail is such a wonder, how many times did I pass this trail up?
 I have stopped at the lake many times without heading up the trail.
 I have really missed out.
 The trail is truly special, a hidden jewel.
 For those who have not hiked it, you should, it’s a great trail.
-The trail was created by both the Western Forest Products logging company and the BC Government.
+The trial was created by both the Western Forest Products logging company and the BC Government.
 It’s an interpretive trail that takes you through a variety of forest settings.